pivotal-cf/pivotal-ui/docs/components/Forms.md

   - FormUnit
 ---

+A declarative abstraction that handles layout, state, validation and error handling.

+Layout is based on the [Flex Grid](/grids#flex-grids) system.

 ## Subcomponents

 - [Form](#form)
 - [Form Unit](#form-unit)

-# Form

-## Description

-A declarative abstraction that handles layout, state, validation and error handling.

-Layout is based on the [Flex Grid](/grids#flex-grids) system.

 ## Examples